+Course includes Welcome and Getting Started content.

 - 1.1.
-Course includes Welcome and Getting Started content. - 1.2.
 The course provides an orientation for the overall course as well as an overview in each individual unit section.
-Students know how to navigate and can identify what tasks are due and how they are to proceed within the course site. - 1.3.
-A printable syllabus is available to learners; preferably as a Microsoft Word document. - 1.4.
-The syllabus contains a schedule that defines significant due dates, meetings and milestones upfront, at the start of the course. - 1.5.
+Students know how to navigate and can identify what tasks are due and how they are to proceed within the course site. - 1.2.
+A printable syllabus is available to learners, preferably as a Microsoft Word document. - 1.3.
+The syllabus contains a schedule that defines significant due dates, online/in-person, asynchronous/synchronous meetings, and milestones upfront at the start of the course. - 1.4.
 Course includes a deconstruction of key syllabus components for learners, in a clear and navigable way.
-(E.g., areas such as a Course Welcome, Getting Started, or Course Information.) - 1.6.
-Course includes links to relevant campus policies on Student Code of Conduct and Academic Integrity, a statement regarding Incompletes, and guidelines on accommodations for disabilities. - 1.7.
-Course provides access to campus Support Services, including the Center for Access and Success, Online Tutoring, and Technical Resources. - 1.8.
-Course information and/or the syllabus accurately state whether the course is fully online, blended, or web-enhanced. - 1.9.
+(E.g., areas such as a Course Welcome, Getting Started, or Course Information.) - 1.5.
+Course includes links to relevant campus policies on Student Code of Conduct and Academic Integrity, a statement regarding Incompletes, and guidelines on accommodations for disabilities. - 1.6.
+Course provides access to campus Support Services, including the Center for Access and Success, Online Tutoring, and Technical Resources. - 1.7.
+Course information and/or the syllabus accurately state whether the course is fully online, blended, or web enhanced. - 1.8.
 Course-specific technology and support resources are communicated to students upfront at the start of the course.
-(E.g., publisher website content, hardware, or software). - 1.10.
-Course objectives and outcomes are clearly defined, measurable, and are in alignment to student learning assessment and activities. - 1.11.
+(E.g., publisher website content, hardware, or software). - 1.9.
+Course objectives and outcomes are clearly defined, measurable, and are in alignment to student learning assessment and activities and evident throughout the online portions of the blended course.

+1.10.
 Course provides contact information for instructor.